jason965/AI-Reading-Comprehension/README.md

-#  Machine Comprehension On SQuAD
+#  AI Reading Comprehension On SQuAD

+---

 This is the code for machine Comprehension task using stanford SQuAD.